erpnet/ErpNet.FP/README.md

 }
 ```
 ## For More Information
-For more information, see the full documentation of the protocol in postman examples:
+For more information, see the [full documentation of the protocol](https://github.com/erpnet/ErpNet.FP/blob/master/PROTOCOL.md).
-- [Postman collection] of examples

 ## Response - Interpreting The Results
 The most important result is the "ok" field.
 It contains "true" when the POST operation was successful, otherwise - "false".